ProjectGleb/Web_Agent/Duality.ai/Backend/Recording_Logic/README.md

  python gpt4_feed.py
 ```

-To check everythin is working as intended use AgentQL to perform the task.
+After checking the task list from GPT-4, use AgentQL to perform the task:
 ```
 python agentql_executor.py
 ```
-If all works well you can append task to memory folder and whala!
-Your task is fully automated.